Ryden-Graham/Ryden-Graham.github.io/README.md

   - You can collateral more dwarves with the blast to get some free souls/heart drops
   - Try and avoid picking up hearts if you are at full hp to save them for later
   - The shockwave is especially good at killing dwarves (use the dragon's large hitbox to build combo first with the cassette)
-  - You can build up a super attack using the lizards before starting the fight.
+  - You can build up a super attack using the lizards before starting the fight

   The Dragon has 3 attacks: Flame breath, a dash attack, and a stomp.
   - The flame breath can be dogded by strafing since it has a long charge time
   - The dash is hard to dodge.
 Keep killing dwarves to get heart drops and recover the damage
   - Avoid getting close to the dragon, since the stomp has a short range.
-It does the most damage of all the attacks.
+It does the most damage of all the attacks
 </details>